Welcome to today's edition of the Rush 24-7 podcast.

 This guy Tam just happened to be in that shop.

-I don't know how long he worked at DOJ, but he received an award in two thousand, which means he was a holdover from the prior administration.
+I don't know how long he worked at DOJ, but he received an award in 2000, which means he was a holdover from the prior administration.

-So bottom line is the guy that the Justice Department is investigating for leaking to the New York Times about the warrantless wiretap program trying to sabotage it as a guy that's a holdover from the Clinton administration.
+So bottom line is, the guy that the Justice Department is investigating for leaking to the New York Times about the warrantless wiretap program trying to sabotage it is a guy that's a holdover from the Clinton administration.

 Precisely what we've all thought, is it not?

-These people infestating uh all these places, CIA, DOJ, Pentagon.
+These people infestating all these places, CIA, DOJ, Pentagon, you name it.

 It's great to see the Bush administration in action on this.

-A coal mine in central Utah just collapsed or earlier today after a uh four point oh magnitude earthquake trapping six miners.
+A coal mine in central Utah just collapsed earlier today after a 4.0 magnitude earthquake, trapping six miners inside.

-I'll tell you the infrastructure going to hell under the Bush administration.
+I tell you, infrastructure going to hell under the Bush administration.

 What's happening to this country?